Double Belly Button Piercings: Everything You Need To Know

 Double Belly Button Piercing Risks

-The main risks of double belly button piercing are infection, the possibility of scars developing on the area that has been pierced, and an allergic reaction to the metals that are used for the jewelry.
+The main risks of double belly button piercings are infections, the possibility of scars developing on the area that has been pierced, and an allergic reaction to the metals that are used for the jewelry.

 Most people won’t have any problems with their piercing if they follow aftercare instructions.
 But you should still know the risks of any procedure so you can spot any problems.